Skip to Main Content

 When those money worries remain for weeks or months at a time, it may help to reach out to a financial therapist who can provide support.
 Over the past decade, more counselors specializing in financial therapy have begun to help people understand how finances affect their mental health and give them the steps to build better financial mindset habits for the future.

-Key Bankrate money and mental health insights
+Bankrate’s insights on money and mental health

-Dollar Coin
+Dollar Coin Icon

 Turning to a financial therapist can be a way to find support when money is negatively impacting your mental health.
 The idea of a financial therapist is relatively new; one of the first self-described financial therapy organizations, the Financial Therapy Association (FTA), began in 2009 and started publishing studies that same year.

 The trend of financial therapy has grown as more Americans generally begin to seek mental health care to learn new coping strategies for anxiety, depression and other mental health conditions.
-In 2021, 11.1 percent of U.S. adults were counseled by a mental health professional, according to the latest data available from the Centers for Disease Control and Prevention (CDC), up from 9.5 percent in 2019.
-The FTA’s database now has 80 members offering financial therapy or non-clinical guidance, specializing in subjects like receiving sudden money, insurance, layoffs, retirement, budgeting or trauma.
+In 2022, 12.6 percent of U.S. adults were counseled by a mental health professional, according to the latest data available from the Centers for Disease Control and Prevention (CDC), up from 9.5 percent in 2019.
+The FTA’s database now has around 80 members offering financial therapy or non-clinical guidance, specializing in subjects like receiving sudden money, insurance, layoffs, retirement, budgeting or trauma.

 Financial therapists can break down financial stressors that may be affecting you, help unpack financial trauma and provide other therapeutic guidance.
 A financial therapist is typically not a licensed financial advisor and they may not have a fiduciary duty, meaning they won’t manage your money for you.